trueos/pcbsd/src-qt5/docs/controlpanel.rst

 The "General" tab, shown in :numref:`Figure %s: General Tab of System Manager Utility <system1>`, displays the following system information:

-* the version numbers for the PC-BSD® base and its command-line and graphical utilities
+* the version numbers for the TrueOS® base and its command-line and graphical utilities

 * the version of the underlying FreeBSD base